Omodaka9375/kai/README.md

 ### 1. Offline Setup with LM Studio

 KAI has full support for local, offline-only development.
 To use a local GGUF model:

-1. Open **LM Studio** and navigate to the **Developer** tab.
+1. Open **LM Studio** and go to the **Developer** tab.
-2. Start the local HTTP server.
-Note the base URL (usually `http://localhost:1234/v1`).
+2. Start the local HTTP server and note the base URL (usually `http://localhost:1234/v1`).
-3. In KAI, open **Settings → Models** and enter the Base URL and the active **Model ID** (e.g. `qwen3.3-coder-instruct`).
+3. In KAI, open **Settings → Models** and enter the base URL and active **Model ID** (e.g. `qwen3.3-coder-instruct`).
 Click **Save**.
-4. You can now select **LM Studio (Local)** in your chat for 100% private intelligence.
+4. Select **LM Studio (Local)** in chat for fully private intelligence.

 ### 2. One-Click MCP installations

 Extend your AI agent's capabilities with custom tools via the Model Context Protocol:

-1. Open KAI's left sidebar and switch to the **Extensions** (puzzle icon) tab.
+1. Open the left sidebar and switch to the **Extensions** (puzzle icon) tab.
-2. Browse or search for official MCP servers (such as `Filesystem`, `PostgreSQL`, or `GitHub`).
+2. Browse or search for official MCP servers (e.g. `Filesystem`, `PostgreSQL`, or `GitHub`).
-3. Click **Install**.
-KAI will automatically download and connect the server in the background, making its tools immediately available to your active agent.
+3. Click **Install** — KAI downloads and connects the server in the background, making its tools immediately available to the active agent.

 ### 3. Project Memory with Kai.md

-KAI allows you to define custom guidelines, development standards, architectural context, and preferred workflows for your AI agent on a per-project basis.
-To activate this, manually create a file named `Kai.md` at your project's root directory.
-KAI will automatically read and inject its contents (up to 32KB) directly into the agent's core instruction prompt on every message.
+Define custom guidelines, development standards, architectural context, and preferred workflows on a per-project basis.
+Create a file named `Kai.md` at the project root and KAI automatically injects its contents (up to 32KB) into the agent's instruction prompt on every message.

-*   **Case Sensitivity**: The filename must be exactly `Kai.md` on case-sensitive filesystems like Linux.
-On Windows/macOS, variations like `KAI.md` or `kai.md` are also recognized.
+- **Case sensitivity** — the filename must be exactly `Kai.md` on case-sensitive filesystems (Linux).
+On Windows/macOS, `KAI.md` / `kai.md` are also recognized.
-*   **Zero-Write Safe**: KAI only reads from this file; it will never modify or write to your `Kai.md` file during a session, keeping you in full control of your guidelines.
+- **Zero-write safe** — KAI only reads this file; it never writes to it.
-*   **What to Include**: Define your tech stack, formatting guidelines, database schemas, directory mappings, or preferred test commands.
+- **What to include** — tech stack, formatting guidelines, database schemas, directory mappings, or preferred test commands.

 ### 4. Anthropic models on a Claude subscription (in the terminal)

 KAI's built-in AI agent is BYOK — Anthropic models selected in **Settings → Models** use your Anthropic **API key** and bill at standard API rates.
 If you have a **Claude Pro/Max subscription** and want to use it instead, run Anthropic's official **Claude Code** CLI in a KAI terminal pane.
 KAI is a full terminal, so the CLI behaves exactly as it would anywhere else and authenticates against your subscription.

-1. Install Claude Code: `npm install -g @anthropic-ai/claude-code` (or use the native installer), then verify in a KAI pane with `claude --version`.
+1. Install Claude Code — `npm install -g @anthropic-ai/claude-code` (or the native installer) — then verify with `claude --version`.
-2.  `cd` into your project, run `claude`, and at the prompt choose to log in with your **Claude account (Pro/Max)** — not an API key.
-To switch later, run `/login` inside Claude Code and pick the subscription.
-Confirm with `/status`, which should show your plan.
+2. `cd` into your project, run `claude`, and log in with your **Claude account (Pro/Max)** — not an API key.
+Switch later with `/login`, and confirm with `/status`.
-3. Make sure `ANTHROPIC_API_KEY` is **not** set in your shell environment — if it is, Claude Code may use the key and bill the API instead of your subscription.
+3. Make sure `ANTHROPIC_API_KEY` is **not** set in the shell — if it is, Claude Code may bill the API instead of your subscription.
 Check with `echo $ANTHROPIC_API_KEY`.
 4. Give Claude Code its own terminal tab.
-KAI keeps background PTYs alive across tab switches, so the session keeps running while you work in the editor, and edited files refresh on disk.
+KAI keeps background PTYs alive across tab switches, so the session keeps running while you work in the editor.

-*   **Why the terminal**: Per Anthropic's terms, Claude subscription auth is only for its official clients (Claude Code, claude.ai).
-Running the official CLI in a terminal is the supported way to use your subscription here; KAI's own AI agent remains API-key based and is unaffected.
+> **Why the terminal**: per Anthropic's terms, Claude subscription auth is only for its official clients (Claude Code, claude.ai).
+Running the official CLI in a terminal is the supported way to use your subscription; KAI's own AI agent remains API-key based and unaffected.

 ## Build from Source